biplovgautam/summarizer/README.md

 - **Summarization**: Automatically generate concise summaries from transcriptions.

 ### Planned Features
-- **YT video card**: Automatically generates and update the card having title and video of that youtube url.
+- **YouTube Video Card**: Automatically generates a card with the title and video of the provided YouTube URL.
-- **Enhanced UI**: A smoother, more intuitive interface for users.
+- **Enhanced UI**: A smoother, more intuitive user interface.
 - **API Integration**: Access transcription and summarization services programmatically.

 ---